Remy2506/axon_projection_figures/README.md

 # Figures
-Scripts used for generating the figures in the article Petkantchin et al.
+Scripts used for generating the figures in the article Petkantchin et al. [Generating brain-wide connectome using synthetic axonal morphologies](https://doi.org/10.1101/2024.10.04.616605).

-TODO add DOI

 ## Clustered vs. sampled presubiculum axons